JuliaFirstOrder/ProximalOperators.jl/README.md

 parameters  : λ = 3.5
 ```

-For the available constructors, see the following sections.
+For the available constructors, see the [dedicated section](https://github.com/kul-forbes/Prox.jl#available-functions).
 Functions created this way are, of course, callable:

 ```julia